 Wallace Library is under construction.
 The circulating books. journals, and many public services have relocated to “Wallace on Ice” (Ritter Ice Arena) for the duration of construction.
 A number of library departments and other academic units remain in the Wallace building:

-- The Cary Graphic Arts Collection and the RIT Archives will be open by appointment only on the second floor, beginning in early October.
+- The Cary Graphic Arts Collection and the RIT Archives are open by appointment only on the second floor of Wallace Library as of October 25, 2021.

 - The Writing Commons and the Expressive Communication Center (ECC) are now located in A600.